-Unlike the 2003 application this proposal does propose the raising of the ridge height by 0.5m which will have some implications on the light received by the flank first floor window facing the host site.
-However, given the moderate increase in ridge height and that the window effected already has minimal light and does not serve a habitable room it is not considered that the loss of light is such that it would not warrant a refusal on these grounds cannot reasonably be refused on its impact on the living condition of no.31 Connaught Avenue.
+Unlike the 2003 application this proposal does propose the raising of the ridge height of the original roof by 0.5m which will have some implications on the light received by the flank first floor window facing the host site.
+However, given the moderate increase in ridge height and that the window effected already has minimal light and does not serve a habitable room it is not considered that the loss of light is such that it would not warrant a refusal on these grounds

-As previously stated, the live application from 2003 allows for the implementation of a deeper double storey rear extension along the boundary of no.31 and as such would have a greater impact on the amenity of the occupants of this property and as such this proposal
+As previously stated, the live application from 2003 allows for the implementation of a deeper double storey rear extension along the boundary of no.31 and as such would have a greater impact on the amenity of the occupants of this property and as such this proposal cannot reasonably be refused on its impact on the living condition of no.31 Connaught Avenue.
+The revised scheme more closely resembles this application given the step down to the natural floor level and this design change is considered to overcome the previous reason for refusal under EPF/1376/20 and goes a significant way to ensure there is no excessive loss of living conditions for the occupants of no. 31.